rlktradewright/tradebuild-platform/README.md

 A number of User Interface components are provided:

-*	a realtime charting component, including technical studies (drawing tools to be added later)
+*	a realtime charting component, including technical studies
 *	a ticker display grid
 *	a trade summary showing overall positions with realtime profit/loss display, and with drill-down to individual trades which can be modified directly by typing in the fields